brimdata/zui/docs/Joining-Data.md

 data source.

-Using the logs we've already generated, we can see the effects of this by instead using the Zeek `conn` records as out left-hand data source, since there are many non-SSL flows that would have bypassed the SPL-SPT package.
+Using the logs we've already generated, we can see the effects of this by instead using the Zeek `conn` records as our left-hand data source, since there are many non-SSL flows that would have bypassed the SPL-SPT package.

 ```